People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 Bing Places

-Bing is a Microsoft product that is also used by many for searching for products and services.
+Bing is a Microsoft product many use to search for products and services.

 Similar to all of the other directories, with Bing Places you can set up an account and manage the information that people find when they search.